jaydeelew/poker_game_cli/README.md

 ## How to Run

-- Make sure to have Python 3.1O+ for the use of Match Case statement in this script.
+- Make sure to have Python 3.1O+ installed for the use of the Match Case statement in this script.
 - Install dependencies with the command: pip install -r requirements.txt

 To play the game, execute the following command from the root directory of the project: